 - Brand name refers to the trade name of the drug.

-- Stock dose refers to the amount (in milligrams)of the active ingredient contained in each tablet.
+- Stock dose refers to the amount of the drug per tablet.

 - Initial freq refers to the number of times the drug is taken each day, when it is initially prescribed.

 - Unit Price refers to the manufacturer's price per tablet.

 - Cost per day refers to the total cost of taking the drug daily, considering the dose and initial frequency.

 How can I make use of this data?

 The data may be used by physicians to compare the cost of different diuretics.
 The tabular format provides physicians a quick survey of the comparative prices and cost-per-day of using a particular drug.